ayisha-elb/US-Electric-Vehicle-Infrastructure-Dashboard/README.md

 5. Engineer state-level accessibility, infrastructure pressure, and density metrics.
 6. Load cleaned datasets into PostgreSQL.
 7. Validate the database using SQL queries.
-8. Build Tableau dashboards to visualize state rankings and national charging station locations.
+8. Build Tableau dashboard based on .twbx to visualize state rankings and national charging station locations, or view .twbx file directly in Tableau to view the dashboard with backup data.
 <br>

 ## Dashboard Features